EdwardMungai1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty hello -changes the owner of the file hello to the user betty
+Touch hello -script that creates an empty file called hello